 The other tip when it comes to packing light is to find accommodation that offers laundry facilities.
 Planning to do a wash while on the road will allow you not to have to bring so many things considering the fact that you can do a load of laundry mid-way through your trip.

 Many hotels and hostels offer laundry services or, alternatively, you could find an Airbnb that has a washing machine you could use yourself.
 Laundromats are also always an option, though I can’t imagine it’s the preferable option considering the limited amount of time you have when it comes to exploring Europe.

-All in all, there are a number of things that one needs to take into consideration when packing for 2 weeks in Europe.
+All in all, there are a number of things that one needs to take into consideration when figuring out what to pack for Europe.
 Follow the guidelines below and you should be perfectly well-equipped for your trip!